CSEC380-Group-12/CSEC380-Final-Project/questions.md

 # Activity 6
 ## How would you fix your code so that this issue is no longer present?
+We would restrict the formats that the server can download; as it stands, the vulnerability is exploited by allowing the server to make requests to any filetype.

 ## How does your test demonstrate SSRF as opposed to just accessing any old endpoint.
+The file that is uploaded requests a URL on our behalf, and we can further verify that this happened by checking the docker container to see that the python reverse shell is there.

 # Activity 7
 ## How would you fix your code so that this issue is no longer present?